opencrvs/opencrvs-core/README.md

 This will require installation of [tmux](https://github.com/tmux/tmux/wiki) which is `brew install tmux` on OSX and [tmuxinator](https://github.com/tmuxinator/tmuxinator) which is usually `gem install tmuxinator`.

-### Local PWA development setup

-To expose all services with an external domain and HTTPS:

-1. Go to `ngrok.conf` and add an auth token.
-2. Run `ngrok start -config infrastructure/ngrok.conf --all`
-3. Open `https://ocrvs-client.ngrok.io` on your device

-# Remote mobile debugging setup
+# Remote mobile debugging setup / Local PWA development setup

 This is the best way to work and debug service workers and do actual device testing.